ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Common JavaScript Pitfalls and How to Avoid Them - <a href="https://medium.com/@shantun/common-javascript-pitfalls-and-how-to-avoid-them-6b5a823be267" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Array.of: A Deep Dive into Creating Arrays in JavaScript - <a href="https://medium.com/javascript-in-plain-english/understanding-array-of-a-deep-dive-into-creating-arrays-in-javascript-fbc2e71f1b43" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shantun Parmar`**
+✍️ **posted by `Hima Chitalia`**

-<blockquote>Although JavaScript is a strong and flexible language, it has many challenges that could trip even experienced developers.
-This article…</blockquote>
+<blockquote>In JavaScript, creating arrays has always been a fundamental part of working with data.
+The traditional Array constructor allows us to…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2024 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>